Day 1: ARRIVE IN ZURICH, SWITZERLAND. TRANSFER TO BASEL (EMBARKATION).

 Day 3: STRASBOURG, FRANCE.

 This morning, wake up in Strasbourg.
 Situated on the border of France and Germany, this city blends the cultures of both countries in a delightful way.
 As capital of the Alsace region and seat of the Council of Europe and European Parliament, it is, without a doubt, an important city that manages to retain its historic charm.
 In fact, on your WALKING TOUR you will discover Europe at its most quintessential.
 Visit the monumental red-sandstone GOTHIC CATHEDRAL with its ancient murals, stained-glass windows, and fascinating astronomical clock, as well as the magical LA PETITE FRANCE district, home to half-timbered houses, quaint shops, inviting bistros, and a waterfront promenade.
 Also spend time exploring Place Kleber, a large historic square in the heart of the city, and Place Gutenberg in the heart of medieval Strasbourg, which features a statue of the inventor of the printing press.
-An optional excursion to the Alsace wine region or to the Maginot Line, are available today.
+An optional excursion to the Alsace wine region is available today.
 (B,L,D)

 Day 4: SPEYER.
 EXCURSION TO HEIDELBERG, GERMANY.